satnaing/group1/use-cases/use-case5.md

 ### Trigger

-A request for all the capital cities' population information is sent to Scrum Master.
+A request for all the capital cities' population information is sent to User.

 ## MAIN SUCCESS SCENARIO

-1. Organizaiton request all the capital cities' population information in the world, in a continent and in a region.
+1. Organization request all the capital cities' population information in the world, in a continent and in a region.
-2. Scrum team extracts all captial cities' population information in the world, in a continent and in a region.
+2. User extracts all capital cities' population information in the world, in a continent and in a region.
-3. Scrum team provides report to Organization.
+3. User provides report to Organization.

 ## EXTENSIONS